Skip To Main Content

 6101 - Federal Cash & Financial Management, Allowable Costs, and Procurements

 The federal Office of Management and Budget (OMB) issued rules that combine several OMB Circulars into one document titled “Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards.”
-The document is also referred to as the Uniform Grant Guidance, Omni Circular, and Super Circular.
+The document is also referred to as the Uniform Grant Guidance.
 This supersedes several OMB circulars, including A-87 (Cost Principles), A-102 (Administrative Requirements), and A-133 (Audits).

 Federal Cash and Financial Management